KaanOzen-mF/VirtualMarket/README.md

 ## After cloning the project.
 Follow steps 7 to 11

-#### If GitHub option fails, steps below show how to import project manually
+## If GitHub option fails.
+Start from step 1

 1. Android Stuido has to be installed https://developer.android.com/studio